A method to assess trustworthiness of machine coding at scale: Statistical Uncertainty

 We train an algorithm for the CR code using a training set of size $600$ with $p_{train} = 0.5$.
 We use 1000 test set samples for each value of $n$ and $\overline{E_C}$, such that each test set sample can be used to make an individual measurement $E_C$.
 We compute $\sigma_{E_C}\approx\sqrt{\frac{E_C(1-E_C)}{n}}$ for each individual $E_C$ value from each test set sample.
 For each value of $n$ and $\overline{E_C}$ we compute the $95\%$ confidence interval for the 1000 values and display it in blue to demonstrate the deviation from $\sqrt{\frac{\overline{E_C}(1-\overline{E_C})}{n}}$ (in red).

 To evaluate the quality of the estimate as $n$ varies, we test samples of size $n$, where $n$ varies between 10 and 200.
 For each value of $n$, we draw 1000 test set samples of size $n$ from a test bank with 50\% of the responses containing the code.
 This corresponds to $\overline{E_C}\approx 0.5$.
 We compute $E_C$ and $\sqrt{\frac{E_C(1-E_C)}{n}}$ for each test set sample and then calculate $\sqrt{\frac{\overline{E_C}(1-\overline{E_C})}{n}}$ at each value of $n$.
-The results are plotted in fig.~\ref{approximation}a.
+The results are plotted in Fig.~\ref{approximation}a.
 Although there is moderately large deviation for $n<30$, for most values of $n$ the size of the difference is equal to or less than a rounding error if the statistical uncertainty is reported with 1-2 digits.

 We similarly evaluate the quality of the estimate as $\overline{E_C}$ varies.
 We test values of $\overline{E_C}$ between 0 and 1.
-We create a set of 11 different test banks where the proportion of responses containing the code (as determined by the human coder) ranges from 0 to 1 inclusive in steps of 0.1.
-For each value of $\overline{E_C}$, we draw 1000 test set samples of size $n = 1000$.
+From the test data, we create 11 different test banks where the proportion of responses containing the code (as determined by the human coder) ranges from 0 to 1 inclusive in steps of 0.1.
+For each value of $\overline{E_C}$ (each test bank), we draw 1000 test set samples of size $n = 1000$.
 We compute $E_C$ and $\sqrt{\frac{E_C(1-E_C)}{n}}$ for each test set sample and then calculate $\sqrt{\frac{\overline{E_C}(1-\overline{E_C})}{n}}$ at each value of $\overline{E_C}$.
-The results are plotted in fig.~\ref{approximation}b.
+The results are plotted in Fig.~\ref{approximation}b.
 For most values of $\overline{E_C}$ included in the plot, the size of the difference is equal to or less than a rounding error if the statistical uncertainty is reported with 1-2 digits.
 There are a few areas where the deviation is a bit larger, in particular where $\overline{E_C} < 0.2$ or $\overline{E_C} > 0.8$.